-Upon a patient's arrival in the Emergency Department, one of two GiFTS physicians, Joel Bauman, MD, or Bernardo Reyes, MD work with the Orthopaedic Trauman Service to evaulate and determine the best course of treatment.
-Patients whose coexisting medical issues are determined to be secondary to thier orthopaedic injury are admitted to the Department of Orthopaedics to be managed by the GiFTS team.
-Patients whose other medical conditions are more pressing or severe than their orthopaedic injuries are admitted to the Department of Medicine with an orthopaedic consult.
-They can then be transferred to the GiFTS team once their medical issues become less acute.
+Upon a patient's arrival in the Emergency Department, our GIFTS physician, Esteban Franco-Garcia, MD works with the Orthopedic Trauma Service to evaluate and determine the best course of treatment.
+Patients whose coexisting medical issues are determined to be secondary to their orthopedic injury are admitted to the Department of Orthopaedics to be managed by the GIFTS team.
+Patients whose other medical conditions are more pressing or severe than their orthopaedic injuries are admitted to the Department of Medicine with an orthopedic consult.
+They can then be transferred to the GIFTS team once their medical issues become less acute.